SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/m1-max-performance-tests.md

 You’ll have seen benchmarks appearing on [various sites](https://www.anandtech.com/show/17024/apple-m1-max-performance-review) over the last week, but how do these machines stack up with a real-world project?

 The Swift Package Index is a sizeable open source project and makes for a decent test when assessing the new chips and so we’ve created [a benchmark tool](https://github.com/SwiftPackageIndex/spi-benchmark) to give some real-world results.
+All results are available for download in [this Numbers spreadsheet]() if you want to see specifics.

 ## The Tests